Performing Arts

 KS4

-Drama at Key Stage 4 will follow the Eduqas Level 2 Vocational Award in Performing Arts and includes units in Performing, Creating and Performing Arts in Practice.
+Drama at Key Stage 4 follows the Edexcel GCSE Drama course and includes units in Devising, Performing from Texts, and Theatre Makers in Practice.
 Each unit requires practical performance and written coursework, so students must be prepared to perform to an audience as well as support their practical activities with written work.

 Higher Education Links and Career Opportunities